 There are few direct options for the treatment of back pain through a GP.

-Pain medication such as paracetamol, NSAIDs or opioids is the most common approach.
+Pain relief medication such as paracetamol, NSAIDs or opioids or the use of muscle relaxants is the most common approach.
 Unfortunately, this only masks the symptoms and does not address the underlying issue.

 This can be very useful to reduce the pain to allow for healing to occur.
 If the body is under stress from intense pain, it will struggle to recover.
 This may also prevent one from engaging in other treatment approaches.